rixx/scatterbug/README.rst

 - Proper installation instructions.
 The above are the result of two minutes of work, so they assume that you know all the tech.
 PRs welcome.
-- Security.
-Atm, just anyone can use this tool on any server.
-Some basic auth at least for the server component would make this project a lot less bonkers.
-But hey, I'm sure SQLite security is great on its own.
 - Filtering for text or for labels.
 We already pull all the GitHub information, so we should be able to filter for labels just by selecting them.
 And milestones.
 And contibut… look, it's feature creep, it's a perfectly natural software stage, okay?